Why is the US so Dry? 2 Solutions!

 Closing

-I think we can ALL agree that we live in some crazy times right?
+I think we can ALL agree that we live in some crazy times, right?
 Figuring out a way to have more security is a positive thing.

-One thing I have to mention is you can create your own medicine from natural plants HERE.
-The best part is Nicole shows you how to use everyday plants for a variety of healing effects.
+One thing I have to mention is that you can create your own medicine from natural plants HERE.
+The best part is that Nicole shows you how to use everyday plants for a variety of healing effects.

 You know they have to be better than man-made pharmaceuticals.

-If you want to be even MORE hardcore you could grow your own food, electricity, and be completely self-sufficient then you could check this out HERE.
+If you want to be even MORE hardcore, you could grow your own food, electricity, and be completely self-sufficient, then you could check this out HERE.

 I know I blew up your head with enough ideas, but I hope this post on the megadrought in the U.S. was helpful.
 Bye for now.